-Through formal and informal assessments, we identify the needs of all children and use appropriate organisational strategies, resources and multi-sensory teaching methods to cater for these needs.
+Through formal and informal assessments we identify the needs of all children and use appropriate organisational strategies, resources and multi-sensory teaching methods to cater for these needs - see Special Needs and Gifted and Talented policies.

-Where applicable, children's IEPs incorporate suitable objectives from the Framework for Mathematics and teachers keep these objectives in mind when planning work.
+Where applicable children's IEPs incorporate suitable objectives from the Framework for Mathematics and teachers keep these objectives in mind when planning work.
 Additional support staff are made available where necessary to support groups or individual children, working collaboratively with the class teacher.

-Within the daily mathematics lesson, teachers also provide activities to support and challenge those children who are high achievers in mathematics to help them work in depth.
+Within the daily mathematics lesson teachers also provide activities to support and challenge those children who are high achievers in mathematics to help them work in depth.
 Teachers are encouraged to provide opportunities for the 'most able' children to stretch and deepen their thinking in a variety of ways.
-Class teachers provide 'Low Threshold High Ceiling Tasks' which are activities that everyone in a group can begin and then work on at their own level of engagement.
-These tasks have lots of possibilities for the participants to do much more challenging mathematics.